How to Integrate Paypal with Asp.Net

 In this section, I'll provide you a basic examples that will show how to create your own HTML form for receiving money over PayPal.
 You'll see how to use different variables in order to influence payment details.
 Before we delve into details, let's take a look at the two most basic variables:

-• form's action attribute - in most cases, it should be https://www.paypal.com/cgi-bin/webscr.
+attribute - in most cases, it should be https://www.paypal.com/cgi-bin/webscr.
 If you are using Sandbox for testing payments, you'll change it to https://www.sandbox.paypal.com/cgi-bin/webscr - effectively, you just insert the word sandbox into the URL (this is also true for some other integrations; e.g., the PayPal API).
-For upcoming examples, I won't be using the Sandbox URL because most of you would just get that "Login to use the PayPal Sandbox features" screen (look up for the image).
+For upcoming examples, I won't be using the Sandbox URL because most of you would just get that "Login to use the PayPal Sandbox features" screen (look up for the image). - form's business child - I'll use youremailaddress@yourdomain.com for most examples; if you copy-paste the code, you'll want to replace that with the email of your PayPal account.

 Basic Payment

-OK, let’s say you have an opened PayPal account and you just wish to be able to accept a $10 payment for a painting you are selling through your site.
-Just insert the following HTML into your page and you are set to go:
+an opened PayPal account and you just wish to be able to accept a $10 payment

-<form action="https://www.paypal.com/cgi-bin/webscr" method="post">
+<form

 <input type="submit" value="Buy!" />